3 Sneaky Ways Bad Actors Try to Disguise Ad Injectors

 3. Using no domain

 Realizing that Customer Hijacking Prevention solutions block many injected ads by using blacklists of illegitimate domains, many of those who engage in CJH opt to do away with the need for a domain entirely.
-Instead of using malware that provides the user’s browser with a URL from which unauthorized ads can be pulled, these individuals and businesses will pack an entire ad injector into the native code of an illegitimate browser extension.
+Instead of injecting adware that provides the user’s browser with a URL from which unauthorized ads can be pulled, these individuals and businesses will pack an entire ad injector into the native code of an illegitimate browser extension.

 How does Namogoo address these hiding strategies?